-The breeding tract of Bachaur cattle is Sitamarhi, Dharbanga and Madhubani district of Bihar.
-They are also known as “Bhutia”.
-They are now mostly concentrated in the areas adjoining Nepal border of India, comprising Bachaur and Koilpur sub-divisions of Sitamarhi district of Bihar State.
+Bachaur is draught breed of Bihar which also known as “Bhutia”.
 The breed has very close similarity to the Hariana breed.
-The breed is primarily utilized for draft qualities and ability to thrive with lower quality feeds.
+The breeding tract of Bachaur cattle is Sitamarhi, Darbhanga and Madhubani districts of Bihar.
+Animals are now mostly concentrated in the areas adjoining Nepal border of India, comprising Bachaur and Koilpur sub-divisions of Sitamarhi district of Bihar State.
+Animals have the ability to thrive on poor fodder resources.
 Common colours of Bachaur cattle is grey or greyish white.
-They are compact with straight backs, well-rounded barrels, short necks and muscular shoulders.
+They are compact with straight backs.
 The forehead is broad and flat or slightly convex.
-The eyes are large and prominent.
-The horns are medium-sized and stumpy, curving outward, upward and downward.
-The breed is mainly used for work and bullocks can work for long periods without any break.
-Average milk yield per lactation of Bachaur cow is 347 kg with an average milk fat of 5 %.
-The lactation milk yield ranges from 225 to 630 kg.
+The horns are medium-sized and stumpy, curving outward, upward and then downward.
+Bullocks can work for long periods without any break.
+The animals are maintained in extensive management system and on grazing in nearby grassland area.
+Bachaur animals are mainly reared by Koir and Ahir communities in the breeding tract.
+Average milk yield per lactation of Bachaur cow is 347 kg (ranges from 225 to 630 kg) with an average milk fat of 5 % (ranges from 4.8 to 7.1 %).

-For further details please see the following link
+For further details please visit the below given link:

 Compiled by Animal Breeding Group, NDDB from Information System on Animal Genetic Resources of India (AGRI-IS)- developed at National Bureau of Animal genetic Resources, Karnal, Hariana, India.